tweissbeck/guild-forum/README.md

 }
 </pre>

+Play will connect to this database and perform the required tables creations thanks to play DEV mode

 ### Configuration in reference.conf

 Create a local file "reference.conf" and define the following keys <br/>
 This file is local to your installation and ignored by git.

 #### Recaptcha

+This application use recaptcha in several forms (like in the application form)

 Can be disabled in main config file<br/>
 <pre>
 local.recaptcha.public = #Google recaptcha public key